solyarisoftware/sinatra-api-server-toolbox/README.md

     "notes_pkey" PRIMARY KEY, btree (id)
 ```

-In that case, the Model is a class where I specify also some activerecord validations:
+In that case, the Model is a class where I specify also some ActiveRecord validations:

 ```ruby
 class Note < ActiveRecord::Base